Snollo Sleep Tracker FAQ

 Are sleep trackers accurate?

-Consumer sleep trackers are generally accurate for identifying sleep vs. wake and broad stage detection, with studies showing 80–90% agreement with clinical polysomnography for sleep/wake classification.
+Consumer sleep trackers are generally accurate for identifying sleep vs. wake and broad stage detection — peer-reviewed validation work puts agreement with lab sleep studies in the 80–90% range for sleep/wake classification (see [our research summary](/blog/how-accurate-is-apple-watch-sleep-tracking/) for citations).
 Devices with heart rate monitoring (like Apple Watch) are more accurate than accelerometer-only trackers.
 For clinical diagnosis of sleep disorders, consult a physician.

 What is a good sleep score?